Onix322/Conqueror/README.md

 ## 📄 License

 Open-source.
-Free for who ever want to use it.
+Free for whoever wants to use it.

 ---